yingtu35/Just-Post-It/README.md

 		- Bundle JavaScript, CSS, and other files into one to improve load times and reduce the number of requests to the server.
 	4. babel
 		- Transpile modern JavaScript to an older version of JavaScript for older browsers that may not support newer JavaScript

-All backend source code can be found in the /api folder.
-All backend source code can be found in the /frontend folder.

 ## How to Install and Run Just-Post-It